 This elective course provides the student with an opportunity to delve more deeply into the subject matter of international pro bono care and health care for underserved populations with an in-depth experience working with an experienced mentor.
 The experience allows students to investigate health care models and patient populations in low- and middle-income countries and to provide pro bono services and education during a trip to a specific country.

-Learn more about Arcadia DPT Online and connect with an admissions counselor.
+Learn more about Arcadia’s hybrid DPT program and connect with an admissions counselor.